-• Using an SSH (Secure Shell) client, across a network connection to the IPv4 address 192.168.1.1 on the default management Ethernet interface.
-The physical network connection setup to the computer running the client is described in Section 3.3, "Management Computer Connection" and is the same as that used in Section 4.1, "Web Interface and Wizard Setup".
+An SSH client on an external computer can be used to connect across a network to the IPv4 address 192.168.1.1 on the default management Ethernet interface.
+The physical network connection setup to the computer running the client is described in Section 3.3, "Management Computer Connection" and is the same as that used in Section 4.2, "Web Interface and Wizard Setup".

-If there is a problem with the management computer connection, a help checklist can be found in Section 4.5, "Setup Troubleshooting".
+If there is a problem with the management computer connection, a help checklist can be found in Section 4.6, "Setup Troubleshooting".